Wilhelm Ritter von Thoma: Post war

 In 1946 Thoma's leg was amputated while he was still in British captivity.
 He was repatriated later that year.
 Thoma lived in his hometown of Dachau until his death of a heart attack in 1948.

 Reception

+British military historian B.H.
+Liddell Hart, who interviewed him after the war, said that Thoma was "the most famous of the original German tank leaders next to Guderian":A tough but likeable type, he is obviously a born enthusiast who lives in a world of tanks, loves fighting for the zest of it, but would fight without ill-feeling, respecting any worthy opponent.
+In the Middle Ages he would have been perfectly happy as a knight-errant, challenging all comers at any cross-road for the honour of crossing spears with them.
+The advent of the tank in warfare was a godsend to such a man, giving him a chance to re-live the part of the mail-clad knight.

 Churchill's high regard for Thoma is evident from his many later quotations of Thoma's opinions on strategic matters, especially in his book about the war.
 After Montgomery invited Thoma to dine with him in his private trailer, Churchill remarked: "I sympathize with General von Thoma: Defeated, in captivity and... (long pause for dramatic effect) dinner with Montgomery".